tfatykhov/WinkRedNode/README-Local-Windows.md

 This step is completely optional, but if you would like to change the port which Node Red uses, you can change this setting here.
 If you're not sure, leave the port alone.

+> Note: This should not be confused with the port forwarding configuration section further down in this tutorial.
+You can leave your local port set to 1880, but when setting up port forwarding you would set the external port to something greater than 32000 and your local port to 1880.

 ### *REQUIRED* Password Protection
 In `settings.js`, around line 21 is `module.exports = {` - paste the following beneath this line: